hugolatendresse/15618-final-project/index.md

 ## Background

 Mixture of Experts (MoE) is a machine learning technique that has surged in popularity as a method to keep resource requirements and latency low for training and serving increasingly large generative DL models.
 This technique is most commonly used for LLMs, which our project will focus on.
 MoE replaces a functional unit, or layer, of a model with multiple “expert” networks that are each significantly smaller than the original layer.
 Each expert is trained to specialize in processing a subset of the input space, so a given input need only be processed by its corresponding expert.
 A router or gate network is placed at the beginning of the layer and determines which expert to send the input to.
 Only a proper subset of the whole model is used for forward passes.
 This reduces the computational needs and can help improve the per-token generation latency.

 MoE is most commonly applied to MLP layers of transformers, so that is what we will focus on.
 As most layers of modern LLMs, those layers require a lot of computation and memory access.
 Moreover, modern LLMs do not fit on a single GPU.
 Therefore, parallelization is necessary to serve them.
 The question is not "whether" to parallelize, but "how" to parallelize, with the goal of achieving the best possible latency and throughput on a given set of hardware resource.
 Different parallelization strategies will lead to different data movement, amount of redundant computation, etc., leading to different performance.
 In the case of MoE layers, the two main parallelization strategies are intra-expert parallelism, and inter-expert parallelism.
 Intra-expert parallelism means processing the activations within a single expert concurrently.
 It is similar to the concept of data parallelism, but at a finer granularity (we split across activations within a sample instead of samples within a batch).
 Inter-expert parallelism means treating each expert or groups of experts as separate models that can operate independently on different GPUs.
 It is akin to model parallelism.
-We will tackle intra-parallelism first, and then inter parallelism.
+We will tackle intra-parallelism first, and inter-parallelism second.

 FlexFlow Serve is a project led by Prof Jia and his research team.
 It is an open-source compiler and distributed system for highly optimized LLM serving.
 It utilizes standard forms of multi-GPU parallelism, as well as speculative decoding to accelerate inference.
 For our research project, we will focus on incremental decoding: speculative decoding is not in scope.